Summary

-Since the 1970s, the SOAP note has become one of the most widely used formats of documentation across multiple sectors of healthcare.
-It’s common to see specific SOAP note examples for all types of clinicians and health professionals — including SOAP notes for occupational therapy, SOAP notes for physical therapists, as well as SOAP notes for medical doctors and for pharmacists.
+The SOAP note has become one of the most widely used formats of documentation across multiple sectors of healthcare.
+It’s common to see specific SOAP note examples for all types of clinicians and health professionals—including SOAP notes for occupational therapy, SOAP notes for physical therapists, as well as SOAP notes for medical doctors and for pharmacists.

-Wondering how to write a SOAP note and looking for therapy SOAP note examples?
-Read on, and we’ll share some helpful SOAP note examples.
+Wondering how to write a SOAP note?
+Looking for therapy SOAP note examples?
+We’ll walk through the full framework and share some concrete SOAP note examples you can learn from.

 Given the usefulness of the SOAP note format and its widespread adoption, it’s essential for mental health clinicians to understand how to interpret and write SOAP notes.

-The intention behind the way SOAP notes for therapy are written was to create an organized space to record clinical analysis from the treating provider, a shared language for communication between collaborating providers, and a uniform template to store information for all who would later refer to the record.
+SOAP notes for therapy were designed with a clear purpose: to give treating providers an organized space to record clinical analysis, establish a shared language for communication between collaborating providers, and create a uniform template to store information for later referrers.

 Quality therapy SOAP notes can help mental health clinicians to clearly organize their clinical determinations, ensure consistent insurance payouts for their practice and clearly communicate with other collaborating healthcare providers.